DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you’re successful, your teacher training provider will pay the scholarship money directly into your bank account over a period of 10 months.
 You will not have to pay this money back.

 Physics scholarship: £29,000

 French, German or Spanish scholarship: £27,000

-Scholarships also come with the following benefits:

-• membership of the professional body awarding the scholarship
-• access to subject specialist events, webinars and workshops
-• subject specialist mentors and coaches
-• classroom resources
-• continuing professional development and networking events during your teacher training
-• alumni events and community

 To apply for a scholarship, you’ll need a place on a course with an accredited teacher training provider training to teach French, German, Spanish or physics, and one of the following:

 • a bachelor’s degree class 2:1 (honours) or higher

 • a master’s degree

 • a PhD

 In exceptional circumstances, you may be offered a scholarship with a bachelor’s degree class 2:2, if you have significant relevant experience.